Men’s Counseling

 According to the studies, men may feel ashamed or embarrassed by their thoughts and feelings.
 This is influenced by longstanding cultural attitudes about gender and mental health, as shown in a 2016 study.
 In this particular study, more than 75% of male respondents say they would feel disappointed in themselves or lacking around other people if they were depressed.

 The idea of “masculinity” is also a deterrent for many men from seeking help.
-Sadly, this refusal to get help can have tragic consequences.
+Sadly, this refusal to get help can has tragic consequences.
 According to the American Foundation for Suicide Prevention, men died by suicide 3.63 times more often than women in 2019.

 The Difference in Symptoms Between Men and Women